Egyptian calendar: Months

 For much of Egyptian history, the months were not referred to by individual names, but were rather numbered within the three seasons.
 As early as the Middle Kingdom, however, each month had its own name.
 These finally evolved into the New Kingdom months, which in turn gave rise to the Hellenized names that were used for chronology by Ptolemy in his Almagest and by others.
 Copernicus constructed his tables for the motion of the planets based on the Egyptian year because of its mathematical regularity.
 A convention of modern Egyptologists is to number the months consecutively using Roman numerals.

 A persistent problem of Egyptology has been that the festivals which give their names to the months occur in the next month.
 Alan Gardiner proposed that an original calendar governed by the priests of Ra was supplanted by an improvement developed by the partisans of Thoth.
 Parker connected the discrepancy to his theories concerning the lunar calendar.
 Sethe, Weill, and Clagett proposed that the names expressed the idea that each month culminated in the festival beginning the next.

-Legacy
+Epagomenal days

+The epagomenal days were added to the original 360 day calendar in order to synchronise the calendar with the approximate length of the solar year.
+Mythologically, these days allowed for the births of five children of Geb and Nut to occur and were considered to be particularly dangerous.
+In particular, the day Seth was supposed to be born was considered particularly evil.

+Lucky and unlucky days

+Calendars that have survived from ancient Egypt often characterise certain days as either lucky or unlucky.
+Of the calendars recovered, the Cairo calendar is one of the best examples.
+Discovered in modern-day Thebes, it dates from the Ramesside Period and acts as a guide to which days were considered lucky or unlucky.
+Other complete calendars include Papyrus Sallier IV, and the Calendar of Lucky and Unlucky Days (on the back of the Teaching of Amenemope).
+The earliest calendars appear in the Middle Kingdom, but they do not become codified until the New Kingdom.
+It is unknown how staunchly these calendars were adhered to, as there are no references to decisions being made based on their horoscopes.
+Nevertheless, the different copies of the calendars are remarkably consistent with each other, with only 9.2% of the determinations of adversity or fortuitousness being due to a defined textual reason.
+The calendars could also be used to predict someone's future depending on the day they were born.
+This could also be used to predict when or how they would die.
+For example, people born on the tenth day of the fourth month of Akhet were predicted to die of old age.

+Some of these lucky and unlucky days seem to have been based on the phases of the moon as well as the periodic brightening and dimming of the three-star system Algol as visible from earth.